openhab-scripters/openhab-helper-libraries/README.md

 Some scripts should be loaded before others because of dependencies between the scripts.
 Scripts that implement OH2 components (like trigger types, item providers, etc.) are one example.
-I recommend putting these scripts into a subdirectory called `000_Components`.
+It is recommended to put these scripts into a subdirectory called `000_Components`.
 The name prefix will cause the scripts in the directory to be loaded first.
-I also recommend naming the component files with a "000_" prefix because there are currently bugs in the file loading behavior of OH2.
+It is also recommended to name the component files with a `000_` prefix, because there are currently bugs in the file loading behavior of OH2 (ref? likely resolved).

 Example: